40 Health Symptoms You Should Never Ignore

 - Heart problems.
 A low heart rate or heart valve issues can lead to orthostatic hypotension since your body may not be able to distribute your blood fast enough when you stand.

 - Endocrine conditions.
 Thyroid problems, diabetes, or other issues with your endocrine can also cause this symptom since it can damage the nerves that help regulate blood pressure.

 - Nervous system disorders.
 If your nervous system is compromised by a disorder like Parkinson's disease, orthostatic hypotension is also common since your nerves can't regulate blood flow.

-Recommendation: Take notes on when you feel lightheaded and how many times it happens in a day.
+The Remedy Rx: Take notes on when you feel lightheaded and how many times it happens in a day.
 Then, visit your doctor so you can discuss the probable causes and figure out the underlying issue.